tommadness/KH2Randomizer/docs/glossary/index.md

 A term, borrowed from _Super Smash Bros._, commonly used to describe Roxas's movement when using the Quick Run ability.
 Since Roxas's character model was not programmed with an animation for Quick Run, he soft of hops along the ground and this has been dubbed "wavedashing".

+As of release 2.1, the randomizer seed generator has a "Roxas Magic/Movement/Trinity" option that ports Sora's movement animations to Roxas, therefore allowing Roxas to Quick Run properly.

 ## Y